-updating: The Anandtech site provides additional information about the MG08, which is nevertheless a fairly innovative drive - with nine magnetic plates only 0.635 millimeters thick compared with 0.8 millimeters in the past and TDMR double readheads that enable storage Information is denser than standard single-head PMR drives.
+updating: The Anandtech website provides additional information about the MG08, which is, after all, a fairly innovative drive - with nine magnetic plates only 0.635 millimeters thick compared to 0.8 millimeters in the past and dual read heads with TDMR technology storage Information is denser than standard single-head PMR drives.
 It is very interesting to see where this axis will develop in the hard market.

-The original article: Just as the pair of the largest competitors in the market are struggling with the commercial application of next generation technologies - emerges Toshiba And steals the show with record volume for the old and familiar storage method
+Original article: Precisely while the biggest competitors in the market are struggling to commercialize next generation technologies - emerging Toshiba And steals the show with record volume for the old and familiar storage method

-We were convinced that the Perpendicular Magnetic Recording (PMR) drives at the top of the mechanical drives sector had officially ended with the 14 terabyte models and would have to be replaced by the new and challenging HAMR and MAMR technologies - and then suddenly Toshiba Demonstrating that nothing is over yet with the MG08, the new high with volume storage Of not less than 16 terabytes.
+We were convinced that the time of PMR (Perpendicular Magnetic Recording) drives at the summit of the mechanical drives field has officially ended with the 14 Terabyte models, and will have to give way to the new and challenging HAMR and MAMR technologies - and then suddenly arrived Toshiba Demonstrating that nothing is over yet with the MG08, the new high with volume storage Of not less than 16 terabytes.

-The new hard drive is based on 9 magnetic plates inside a sealed helium cell, in a standard 3.5 format of course, and in the density of information we have not seen in the market, with the previous record being a 15 terabyte drive from Western Digital Based on SMR writing that requires external program management for optimal performance - so that the advantage is at home Toshiba Should be both total volume and performance.
+The new hard drive is based on 9 magnetic plates inside a sealed helium cell, in a standard 3.5 format of course, and in the density of information we have not seen in the market, with the previous record being a 15 terabyte drive from Western Digital Based on SMR writing that requires external software management for optimal functioning - so the benefit from home Toshiba Should be both total volume and performance.

-The MG08 will be offered both in the SAS configuration, which is located in data centers only and in a SATA connection that will be compatible with PCs as of the end of January, thus preferring the planned 16 terabyte products.
-Western Digital and-Seagate Based on MAMR and HAMR respectively, which are only currently in the internal exams phase.
+The MG08 will be offered in both the SAS configuration that is only in information centers and the SATA connection that will also be compatible with PCs, starting in late January - thus targeting the planned 16 terabytes of Western Digital and-Seagate Based on MAMR and HAMR respectively, which are only currently in the internal exams phase.
 The official price has not yet been revealed, but it is reasonable to assume that it will not be low at all, at least at the beginning of the road.

-Perhaps in the long run Toshiba Will find itself behind because of little or no investment in the new-age magnetic storage technologies - but for now the modest player with a market share of less than 10 seems to have been able to surprise and beat its two giant competitors, which together hold about 90.
-As far as we're concerned.
+Perhaps in the long run Toshiba You will find yourself lagging behind due to little or late investment in New Age magnetic storage technologies - but for now, the modest actress who has a market share of less than 10 percent has managed to surprise and outperform its two huge competitors holding 90 percent together, which is a Cinderella story True to us.